Director & Principal Clinical Psychologist

 Lyn finds engaging with children, parents and teachers in their partnership of exploration enriching.
 A desire to connect and collaborate with students is what has taken her on a journey from classroom Early Childhood Teacher, Special Needs Literacy Teacher to Psychologist.
 She has taught for twenty five years across the Catholic, DECD and Independent School sectors.
 Lyn now holds a B.Ed. in Literacy, a B.A. in Psychology and a Post Grad Diploma in Psychology.
 Her last ten years have been spent working as a Psychologist, both in Western Australia as a School Psychologist and Psychologist at Dyslexia Speld Foundation; and here in South Australia with SpeldSA.
-At FLOW, Lyn specialises in providing cognitive and educational assessments for school age children.
+At FLOW, Lyn provides cognitive and educational assessments for school age children.
 She is looking forward to empowering the home-school partnerships of families, to support academic progress and well-being outcomes.

 Brad is a registered Occupational Therapist with the Australian Health Practitioner Registration Agency (AHPRA) and committed to supporting children and their families to make positive changes in their lives.
 Brad brings a holistic approach to therapy, gained from working across the not-for-profit, government and private sectors.
 He has particular interests in the areas of mental health, social and emotional development, well-being and self-worth.
 Brad is passionate about the value of nature on health and well-being and enjoys weaving this into the therapeutic process.